ntoll/ntoll.github.io/article/scottish-island/index.md

 well, there is no electricity except that provided intermittently by a generator and the bathroom is unplumbed with a compost toilet and wash basin.

-Outside the cottage, an old barn is used for storage and contains a sheltered outdoor room called the "Breeze Inn".
+Outside the cottage an old barn is used for storage and contains a sheltered outdoor room called the "Breeze Inn".
 In the garden are various home-made seats around a campfire, a vegetable plot and, to one side, an improvised "hot tub" made from a large ancient Victorian bath (what a wonderful view!).
 A fence